sentclose/sentc-docs/docs/README.md

 cargo add sentc
 ```

 Please choose an implementation of the algorithms.
 There are StdKeys, FIPS or Rec keys.
-The impl can not work together.
+The impl cannot work together.

 - StdKeys (feature = std_keys) are a pure rust implementation of the algorithms.
-They can be used in the web with wasm
+They can be used on the web with wasm
   and on mobile.
 - FIPS keys (feature = fips_keys) are FIPS approved algorithms used from Openssl Fips.
-This impl does not support post
+This impl does not support post-quantum.
-  quantum.
-- Rec keys (feature = rec_keys) or recommended keys are a mix of FIPS keys for the classic algorithms and oqs (for post
+- Rec keys (feature = rec_keys) or recommended keys are a mix of FIPS keys for the classic algorithms and oqs (for post-quantum).
-  quantum).

 The net feature is necessary for the requests to the backend.
 The library reqwest is used to do it.